 GGA has established a separate steering committee to oversee the WA SW Hub project governance.
 This comprises two GGA representatives and two industry representatives chosen for their experience and broad understanding of the WA Agricultural context.

-Niki Curtis, GGA CEO – Hub Agreement & Spokesperson
+Niki Curtis, GGA CEO – Hub Agreement & Recruiting

 Tanya Kilminster, GGA Program Broker – Hub Knowledge Broker

 Mark Holland, GGA Program Broker – Hub Agreement, Consortia & Partnerships

 Annabelle Bushell – Business Development Manager, Drought Adoption and Innovation Hub